 Folding Shield (Ex): The prosthetist installs a low-profile foldable shield into his prosthetic arm.
 As a swift action, he may activate or deactivate the shield.
 It has the statistics of a heavy steel shield, and cannot be modified in any way.
 His hand is not considered occupied while the shield is active, although any attacks with the arm or weapons wielded in it take a -4 penalty to his attack rolls.

 Grapple Shot (Ex): The prosthetist installs a spring-and-winch system into the wrist of his prosthetic arm, allowing him to “launch” his hand as though it were a grappling hook.
-Treat this as a ranged attack with a range increment of 20 feet and a maximum number of 3 range increments +1 range increment per four engineer levels.
-This does not allow the prosthetist to make combat maneuvers “at range”, but he can use it to pull himself towards the grapple point or an unattended object or willing creature towards himself.
-The grapple can only be used to move a light load, using the engineer’s Intelligence score in place of Strength to determine it.
+Treat this as a ranged touch attack with a range increment of 20 feet and a maximum number of 3 range increments +1 range increment per four engineer levels.
+This does not allow the prosthetist to make combat maneuvers “at range”, but he can use it to pull himself towards the grapple point or an unattended object or willing creature towards himself at a rate of 30 feet a round or 60 feet if he uses a full round action.
+The grapple can only be used to move a light load, using the engineer’s Intelligence score in place of Strength to determine it, or the prosthetist, regardless of weight.

 Great Grip (Ex): The prosthetist gains a +6 bonus to combat maneuver checks to grapple a target using his prosthetic arm, and also add this bonus to his CMD against attempts to disarm an item held in his prosthetic arm.
 Prerequisite: The prosthetist must be at least 6th level to select this trick.